Levy Override FAQs

 Here you can find answers to frequently asked questions regarding the proposed levy override.

-If your question is not answered here, please contact Chief Debbie Carpenter at chief@spiritlakefire.com or (208) 623-5800, option 2.
+If your question is not answered here, please contact Anne Boisvert at aboisvert@spiritlakefire.com or (208) 623-5800, option 2.

 How does a levy override work?

-Under a levy-based tax system, the amount of property tax levied is based on the District’s budgeted amount to provide services.
-This means that the District sets an annual budget which is then divided by the sum of all property values within the District’s boundaries.
-Per Idaho law, the District cannot increase their budget by more than 3% each budget year, plus an additional consideration for growth.
+Under a levy-based tax system, the amount of property tax levied is based on the district’s budgeted amount to provide services.
+This means that the district sets an annual budget which is then divided by the sum of all property values within the district’s boundaries.
+Per Idaho law, the district cannot increase their budget by more than 3% each budget year, plus an additional consideration for growth.

 For more information on how our levy system works and how your assessed value and property taxes are calculated within this levy-based system, see Property Tax and Property Value by the Kootenai County Assessor’s Office.